biolink/biolink-model/docs/index.md

     * [timepoint](timepoint.md) - a point in time
     * [title](title.md)
     * [type](type.md)
+       * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
+Corresponds to the label for the biolink entity type class.
+In a neo4j database this MAY correspond to the neo4j label tag
     * [update date](update_date.md) - date on which thing was updated.
 This can be applied to nodes or edges
     * [versionOf](versionOf.md)
  * [related to](related_to.md) - A relationship that is asserted between two named things